fbpx

 Hiking

-Explore the surrounding landscapes on foot, with trails ranging from easy walks to strenuous backcountry adventures, including the Snoqualmie Falls Trail and the Snoqualmie Falls Forest Theater.
+Explore the surrounding landscapes on foot, with hiking trails ranging from easy walks to strenuous backcountry adventures, including the Snoqualmie Falls Trail and the Snoqualmie Falls Forest Theater.

 Lunch at The Dining Room at Salish Lodge & Spa